 - Go gentle.
 Loose styles, soft handling, easy on heat while you’re shedding more than usual.

-Our Let It Thrive Hair Tonic is a lightweight, leave-in scalp tonic — pumpkin seed extract and rosemary — that supports a visibly healthier scalp and the appearance of fuller, thicker-looking hair, with no prostaglandins and no biotin.
-On the botanicals: rosemary performed comparably to 2% minoxidil for pattern hair loss in a 2015 randomized trial (Panahi et al.), and oral pumpkin seed oil raised hair count versus placebo in 2014 (Cho et al.) — both on pattern hair loss, so treat them as why we like these ingredients, not a promise to treat medication-related shedding.
-It’s supportive daily scalp care while your body adjusts; it won’t replace eating enough or a conversation with your doctor, and it isn’t a treatment for hair loss.
-Spray, massage, done.
-Browse the hair range, or read about stress-related shedding.
+Why those two botanicals?
+Rosemary performed comparably to 2% minoxidil for pattern hair loss in a 2015 randomized trial (Panahi et al.), and oral pumpkin seed oil raised hair count versus placebo in 2014 (Cho et al.).
+Honest caveat, because we don’t do hype: those studies were on scalp pattern hair loss, so they’re why we chose these ingredients — not a promise to treat medication-related shedding.
+The Hair Tonic is supportive, cosmetic scalp care for the in-between; it won’t replace eating enough or a conversation with your doctor.

 When to see a professional